Mkuyu Guide School

 A big thank you to Tandala, Kichaka, Kwihala, Mdonya, Jongomero, Ikuka, Hilltop, Wildlife Connection, WCS, STEP and all the other camps and NGOs who have taken on students from Mkuyu.

-This year, 2017, we are sponsoring Alex Kidunye to attend Mkuyu Guide School for 6 months from January.
+In 2017, we sponsored Alex Kidunye to attend Mkuyu Guide School for 6 months.
 Alex is the youngest of 9 children, his father died when he was young and he couldn't finish secondary school because of financial constraints.
 We met Alex in his home village of Kitisi, the poorest in the area, and after telling him about the guide school; Alex wasted no time in visiting and talking to the students and staff there and quickly decided it was the place for him.
 Alex has a passion for the wildlife he has grown up around and a desire to learn, he also sees the potentials of tourists coming to see what the area has to offer.

 If you would like to help; by sponsoring a student, or otherwise please contact us.

-Click here for information about conservation projects working around Ruaha and Tanzania.
+Click here for information about conservation and community projects working around Ruaha and Tanzania.